casey/just/README.md

 The `lists` setting<sup>master</sup> allows values that are lists of strings.
 It is currently unstable and will change in backwards incompatible ways.
-This section documents the behavior of `set lists`.
+This section documents changes in behavior when `set lists` is enabled.

 Variadic recipe parameters are lists of strings instead of single space-separated strings.